junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back, goes to hell, steals Sam's soul back and fixes him, fights Raphael with his leviathan part ("rock beats scissor, leviathan beats angel"), cancels out both problems (explodes, Dean freaks out, Cas survives), problem solved, world in peace again

+### 161.5.【denny/dennstiel】What if Sam killed Benny, Dean turns himself a monster and go to Purgatory again to save Benny again and Cas too

+(a little similar to prompt 161 where Cas turns himself a monster to save Dean in Purgatory, this is Dean turn himself a monster to save Benny and Cas)

+S08E05-S08E10 What if Sam did kill Benny?
+Sam has threatened to kill Benny all the time, what if he succeeded in killing Benny (similar to Martin, but better and faster than Martin)?

+Dean is going to be devastated, maybe even go extreme to turn himself into a monster and die to go to Purgatory.
+He believes Cas would still be down there, so might as well go there again to save both Benny and Cas.

+And maybe Dean would run into the angel/Naomi as they are going down to retrieve Cas, and maybe Cas is trying to fight them *and* Leviathans at the same time.
+And Benny is already there helping him.
+And Dean joins them and saves Benny again, and finally when Dean confronts why Cas lets go, Cas realizes he's hurting Dean by self-punishing, finally admits he didn't think he deserve to leave and he needs self-punish, and Dean and Benny together finally make him see that he deserves it and Dean gets both of them out together.
+And Sam meanwhile is shocked that Dean would kill himself over Benny (from his POV, he wasn't thinking Dean's also trying to save Cas), and slowly think he might be wrong about Benny.
+And after seeing Dean, Benny, Cas all come back together, Sam apologizes, Dean/Sam get back on okay terms.

 ### 162.【destiel】S08E02 "Too much hearts is always Castiel's problem"

 Sammandriel: Too much hearts is always Castiel's problem